CFC-Servers/gm_express/README.md

 Seriously, [it's really easy](#Usage)!

 ## Details
-Instead of using Garry's Mod's throttled _(<1mb/s!)_ and already-polluted networking system, Express uses HTTP requests to transmit data between the client and server.
+Instead of using Garry's Mod's throttled _(<1mb/s!)_ and already-polluted networking system, Express uses unthrottled HTTP requests to transmit data between the client and server.

 By default, Express uses a free-forever public API provided by CFC Servers, but anyone can easily host their own!